Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Branches Online only Online only

 Bluevine and Lili are fintech companies, not banks.
 Bluevine’s banking services are backed by Coastal Community Bank, and Lili’s bank partner is Choice Financial Group.
-The banking partners are both FDIC-insured, and Bluevine offers deposit insurance up to $3 million and Lili’s accounts are insured up to the typical amount of $250,000.
+The banking partners are both FDIC-insured, with both Bluevine and Lili offering deposit insurance of up to $3 million.

 If you want free business banking, APY on your balance, outgoing wires, checkwriting, unlimited transactions, various software integrations and high FDIC insurance, Bluevine is the clear choice.
 The fintech also frequently tops our best business checking list.